SAP-samples/teched2022-IN280/exercises/ex1/ex12/readme.md

 	   <br>![](/exercises/ex1/images/LMSAddEndpoint.png)

-	  :warning: Just to be clear, please copy/paste the details from the **API Client ID / Secret**, see the screenshot below
+	  :warning: Just to be clear, please copy/paste the details from the **API Client ID / Secret**, see the screenshot below.
+These credentials relate to the *Process Integration* **API plan**!

 		 <br>![](/exercises/ex1/images/BookerAppResultEndpoint.png)